An Age of Information Characterization of SPS: Introduction

 \section{Introduction}

 In the manufacturing and automotive industry, there has been a significant increase in applications that require continuous control decisions based on the perception of a remote target.
-This has led to new requirements for wireless communication systems.
-The focus is shifting from providing reliable transmission of individual data points to providing reliable transmission of the right information at the right time.
-Hence, classical metrics such as latency or throughput are no longer sufficient to evaluate communication, and new metrics must be employed \cite{Uysal_Semantic_2022,kountouris2021semantics}.
+This shift has introduced new demands on wireless communication systems, prioritizing not only the reliable transmission of data points, but the delivery of the right information at the right time.
+Semantic communication offers a conceptual framework to quantify this goal, recognizing that conventional metrics such as latency or throughput are insufficient for evaluating such advanced communication needs.
+New semantic metrics are thus essential \cite{Uysal_Semantic_2022,kountouris2021semantics}.

-A metric to quantify the freshness of information at the receiver is the \ac{AoI}.
+A common semantic metric to quantify the freshness of information at the receiver is the \ac{AoI}.
 The \ac{AoI} quantifies the time elapsed since the most recent information available at the receiver was generated at the transmitter \cite{kaul_minimizing_2011,Yates_Age_2021}.
 Optimizing the communication system to minimize the average AoI will thus lead to fresh information at the receiver, providing a basis for continuous control decisions.
 For some applications such as, e.g., platooning in autonomous driving or \ac{AGV} maneuvering in automated factories, particularly strict requirements on the freshness of information are necessary to ensure the intended functionality.
-These requirements can be expressed using an age threshold \cite{Vinel_thresholdPAoI_2015,Lyamin_AoI_VANETS_2020}.
+These requirements can be expressed using an age threshold \cite{Vinel_thresholdPAoI_2015,fiems_age--information_2024,abdel-aziz_optimized_2020,thunberg_unreliable_2021}.
 The communication system should then be optimized to minimize the age-violation probability, i.e., the proportion of time spent above the age threshold.
 To facilitate this form of optimization, the generation time and the age threshold need to be available on all communication layers, for example through the use of a semantic header \cite{Utkovski_Semantic_2023} or, more generally, through the introduction of a semantic-effectiveness (SE)-plane \cite{popovski_semantic-effectiveness_2020}.